From fast to slow lane: Mexico's 'Chapo' stole clunker of a getaway car

-LOS MOCHIS, Mexico (Reuters) - Immensely rich from flooding the United States with cocaine, Mexican drug kingpin Joaquin “Chapo” Guzman could afford the fastest cars on earth - but in an ironic twist of fate, the one he hijacked as he tried to avoid recapture was a clunker.
+LOS MOCHIS, Mexico, Jan 12 (Reuters) - Immensely rich from flooding the United States with cocaine, Mexican drug kingpin Joaquin “Chapo” Guzman could afford the fastest cars on earth - but in an ironic twist of fate, the one he hijacked as he tried to avoid recapture was a clunker.

 Guzman and a top henchman stole a white Volkswagen Jetta at gunpoint as they emerged from a drainage tunnel on Friday after crawling a mile through an underground drain from a house they were using.
 Mexican marines had raided the house.